Nuwaubian Nation: Cosmogony and mythology

 York stated that after Noah was seen naked by his son Ham, the former cursed Ham's son Canaan, whose descendants would suffer albinism.
 This is one of York's various accounts for the origins of white people.
 In York's mythology, Canaan and his sister-wife then fled to the Caucasus Mountains, where they had 11 sons.
 York claimed that their descendants became increasingly animalistic, walking on all-fours and engaging in cannibalism.
 He further maintained that the white Amorite women began copulating with dogs and other animals, explaining the development of straight hair textures among their descendants.

-In York's writings, it is claimed that both Abraham and Moses were sent by Allah to civilise the white Amorites.
+In York's writings, it is claimed that both Abraham and Moses were sent by Allah to civilize the white Amorites.
 York stated that Abraham attracted a group of white followers, who falsely believed themselves to be his descendants and became the "pale Jews".
 York maintains that the claim, made by that "pale Jews", that they are descendants of the ancient Israelites is false; instead he says that the only true living descendants of the Israelites are the Ethiopian Beta Israel.

 York's teachings also claim that the Buddha was a prophet sent by Allah to the Amorites living in the Indian subcontinent.

 York stated that Abraham's son Ishmael was the first Arab.
 However, York maintains that, of Ishmael's sons, only Kedar preserved his racial purity; he thus presented his Nuwaubians as the descendants of Abraham via Ishmael and Kedar.
 York claimed that Kedar's descendants were racially Nubian and were the true Arabs.
 He contrasts these against what he considers false, "pale Arabs", who tricked the true Arabs, scattering them out of Arabia, kidnapping them, and selling them to European slave traders.
-York's teachings thus de-centre the "pale Arabs" of Arabia as the natural authorities in Islam and instead centres Sudan as the true heartland of Islam.
+York's teachings thus de-centre the "pale Arabs" of Arabia as the natural authorities in Islam and instead centers Sudan as the true heartland of Islam.

 Jesus and Muhammad

 According to York, Jesus was the biological son of the angel Gabriel, who had had sex with Jesus' mother Mary.

 In his 1980 book Was Christ Really Crucified?, York claimed that Jesus escaped crucifixion and then traveled throughout Africa and the Middle East.
 This was an idea that probably derived ultimately from Levi H. Dowling's Aquarian Gospel of Jesus.

 In York's view, the Islamic prophet Muhammad was a black Nubian, something that has been concealed by pale Arab Muslims.

-York taught that the Buraq, an animal that Muhammad allegedly rode into the heavens in Islamic belief, was actually a fleet of spaceships.
+York taught that the Buraq, an animal that Muhammad rode into the heavens in Islamic belief, was actually a fleet of spaceships.
 He maintained that these ships will one day ascend to Earth to gather the 144,000.

 For York, the first three Caliphs who succeeded Muhammad were all usurpers.

 In his view, Muhammad's "unmistakably black" daughter Fatima and son-in-law Ali had to flee persecution by the "pale Arab" Abu Bakr.